literallyEllie/CommandAlias/README.md

 1. Make an instance of what you want to make (RunCondition/AliasCommand/CAHook)
 2. Register it with the API via the event.
 If you read the API it will become clear.

-If you have any queries join this Discord server https://discord.gg/c2myRcs
+If you have any queries come to https://www.elliepotato.de/support